bradf4/Discord_Set_Notification_Volume/README.md

 1. "DiscordVolume.bat"
     - This is what you will run to both open discord and run the set notification volume
-	- You can edit the volumes you want for discord in the batch file using a file editor (notepad.exe, notepad++.exe, vscode, etc)
+	- You can edit the volumes you want for discord in the batch file using a file editor (notepad, notepad++, vscode, etc)
-	- **You will need to edit this file and add your PATH to discord.exe and update.exe (for discord)**
+	- **You will need to edit this file and add your PATH to the shortcut for discord in your start menu**
-	- **Both PATHs can be found in your AppData/Roaming**
+	- **The PATH can be found by typing Discord in the windows search bar**
-	- If you would like to add this batch file to your taskbar, on Windows 11 you need to save the .bat as a seperate .exe, pin the .exe to taskbar, and then change the pinned shortcut on the taskbar properties and target to the .bat file.
+	- If you would like to add this batch file to your taskbar, on Windows 11 you need to save the .bat as a separate .exe, pin the .exe to taskbar, and then change the pinned shortcut on the taskbar's properties and target to the .bat file.
 You can change the icon of the pinned shortcut to be a discord icon.

-2. "set_volume_appname.cpp" for *"advanced"* users
+2. "set_discord_volume.cpp" for *"advanced"* users
     - This is the code for the .exe file you can use this to fix any errors you might have or change certain aspects.
 Go wild.
-	- To compile this needs to have access to the libraries **ole32.lib** and **mmdevapi.lib**
+	- To compile this you need to have the Visual Studio Compiler in your PATH, this was built on VS 2022
-	- An example of compiling this file is: "g++ -o set_volume_appname.exe set_volume_appname.cpp -lole32 -lmmdevapi"
+	- An example of compiling this file is: "cl /EHsc set_discord_volume.cpp"
 	- To compile and run the code, you will need the Windows SDK and the Windows Runtime Library.

-3. "set_volume_appname.exe"
+3. "set_discrod_volume.exe"
     - This is the executable called by "DiscordVolume.bat" to set the volumes
 	- This takes three inputs:
 		1. An Application Name (In this case Discord.exe)